Janitzio Day Of The Dead: BEST Dia De Muertos Event (A Guide!)

 I wanted to experience the Day Of The Dead in the most authentic way possible.
 My first thought was Oaxaca.
-I could be wrong (it’s been known before) but it mostly looked like a place for people from English-speaking countries, more interested in landing an Instagram pic in painted face than the actual event, something of a tourist trap.
+I could be wrong (it’s been known before) but it mostly looked like a place for people from English-speaking countries, more interested in landing an Instagram pic in the painted face than the actual event, something of a tourist trap.

 How To Get To Janitzio Island From Mexico City

-It’s really not worth the extra price to fly to the state and online information on busses to the mainland/times of ferry departure to the island is scarce to say the least.
+It’s really not worth the extra price to fly to the state and online information on busses to the mainland/times of ferry departure to the island is scarce, to say the least.
 The bus station that you need to go to is called; ‘Terminal Central de Autobuses.’

-Many companies go to Michocan state roughly every hour – needless to say, it’s best to go earlier than later.
+Many companies go to Michoacan state roughly every hour – needless to say, it’s best to go earlier than later.
 Now go grab an espresso and get your best game face on; this is where it gets complicated.
 You have to get the first (of two) busses to a town called Morelia.

 Once you get to Morelia, you then need to ask for the bus to Patzcuaro (which takes an hour).
-I lucked out on this, because I was going to get a bus to a different town, thanks to outdated advice on the Lonely Planet forums, but after asking the poor bloke at the ticket desk in Morelia a million and one questions – Patzcuaro turned out to be the best possible choice in terms of logistics and time.
+I lucked out on this because I was going to get a bus to a different town, thanks to outdated advice on the Lonely Planet forums, but after asking the poor bloke at the ticket desk in Morelia a million and one questions – Patzcuaro turned out to be the best possible choice in terms of logistics and time.

 So you pay for your ticket, you skip onto the bus and they take you right there, right?!
-Oh, you poor, sweet, naive little kitten – this is Latinamerica.
+Oh, you poor, sweet, naive little thing – this is Latinamerica.
 The ferry terminal doesn’t have an official bus stop, but as luck would have it – it does stop close enough to it.
-Also, as Mexicans are generally fu***ng brilliant human beings, locals are bending over backwards to help your lost little worried face and point you in the right direction.
+Also, as Mexicans are generally brilliant human beings, locals are bending over backwards to help your lost little worried face and point you in the right direction.

 Don’t stress about the fact that no one who works there knows, or seems to be in a great rush to know when the next ferry arrives.
 This is Mexico, you take the rough with the smooth.
 But trust me – the positives here immensely outweighs the negatives.

-The Initial Plan
+Janitzio Day Of The Dead: The Initial Plan

 Seasoned travellers know that plans don’t always come off and it’s better to have a loose plan, but be open to curveballs and changes – sticking to a rigid one will 9 times out of 10 result in failure and lost opportunities.